The 5 most unexplored places on Earth

 Southern Namibia

 This country is supposed to be home to the oldest desert in the world and is one of the most unexplored places in all of Africa.
-The countries coast line also has its own name given to it by European sailors who were unfortunate enough to be washed ashore here.
-The Skeleton coast is the site of a deadly current that’s formed by the Indian Ocean meeting the South Atlantic Ocean, causing a constant flow that heads right towards the skeleton coast.
+The country’s coastline also has its own name given to it by European sailors who were unfortunate enough to be washed ashore here.
+The Skeleton Coast is the site of a deadly current that’s formed by the Indian Ocean meeting the South Atlantic Ocean, causing a constant flow that heads right towards the Skeleton Coast.
 On the south-west of the country is a large desert about 70 miles (ca. 113 km) wide that doesn’t have a single village in it.
-The constantly flowing hills and mountains combined with the complete lack of water makes it a very difficult place to explore, and even with ample supplies the sheer number of valleys would take a person a lifetime to visit.
+The constantly flowing hills and mountains combined with the complete lack of water make it a very difficult place to explore, and even with ample supplies, the sheer number of valleys would take a person a lifetime to visit.

 Ellesmere Island – Nunavut territory, Canada

-This huge island covers 196,235 kmĀ² which makes it about twice as big as South Korea, but it only has a population of around 150 people.
-The island is home to a number of small glaciers that have covered the island in a huge river system, making it very hard to maneuver around.
-The capital of the island is a tiny village that is home to almost the entire population leaving distances of hundreds of miles were you won’t find a single man-made object.
-The combination of the extreme weather and how hard it is to move around the island has put anyone off from exploring it properly, and all we know of most areas come from satellite maps and Arial photography.
+This huge island covers 196,235 km² which makes it about twice as big as South Korea, but it only has a population of around 150 people.
+The island is home to several small glaciers that have covered the island in a huge river system, making it very hard to maneuver around.
+The capital of the island is a tiny village that is home to almost the entire population leaving distances of hundreds of miles where you won’t find a single man-made object.
+The combination of the extreme weather and how hard it is to move around the island has put anyone off from exploring it properly, and all we know of most areas comes from satellite maps and Aerial photography.

 The trans-antarctic mountain range – Antarctica

 The continent of Antarctica is huge, covering an area close to one and a half times the size of Canada.
-Its divided into an east and west section by the trans-antarctic mountain range which runs for 2,200 miles (ca. 3,541 km) and includes hundreds of individual peaks.
+It’s divided into an east and west section by the trans-antarctic mountain range which runs for 2,200 miles (ca. 3,541 km) and includes hundreds of individual peaks.
 Even though researchers have been able to take pictures of most of the peaks, climbing them is another matter.
-Apart from being the coldest place on earth the continent is home to some of the harshest weather which makes it impossible to climb such huge mountains without ample support from a well stocked base camp.
-A handful of the smaller mountains around the research stations have been climbed but the vast majority of them, including every single one in the center of the continent is yet to be climbed.
-There are so many unseen areas of this mountain range that could be home to many wonderful and strange finds, but it won’t be likely that they are properly explored for hundreds of years.
+Apart from being the coldest place on earth, the continent is home to some of the harshest weather which makes it impossible to climb such huge mountains without ample support from a well-stocked base camp.
+A handful of the smaller mountains around the research stations have been climbed but the vast majority of them, including every single one in the center of the continent, is yet to be climbed.
+There are so many unseen areas of this mountain range that could be home to many wonderful and strange finds, but it won’t be likely that they will be properly explored for hundreds of years.

 North Sentinel island – Indian Ocean

-There are two Sentinel islands in the Indian ocean, the southern of which has a number of people living on it just like they do on the mainland, but the northern one is home to the most aggressive tribe known to man.
-The people known simply as the Sentinelese have always been known to attack anyone on sight the second that are within range.
+There are two Sentinel islands in the Indian Ocean, the southern of which has several people living on it just like they do on the mainland, but the northern one is home to the most aggressive tribe known to man.
+The people known simply as the Sentinelese have always been known to attack anyone on sight the second they are within range.
 Arrows and spears are fired at helicopters and any sailors unlucky enough to wash up there are killed without question.
-The only time the island was explored by anyone who wasn’t in the tribe was in 1880 when a group of British navy officers landed with a large group and overpowered the tribe.
-The British only search the island for a short while and every member of the tribe hid within the trees apart from 3 which were captured and taken back to the mainland.
+The only time the island was explored by anyone who wasn’t in the tribe was in 1880 when a group of British Navy officers landed with a large group and overpowered the tribe.
+The British only searched the island for a short while and every member of the tribe hid within the trees apart from 3 which were captured and taken back to the mainland.
 No maps were made on this expedition and since then no one has been to the island and lived, something which caused the local government to place restrictions on anyone going there.